The Chart for Agnico Eagle Mines Limited (AEM) Is Flashing Mixed Signals

-Agnico Eagle Mines Limited (NYSE:AEM) went up by 4.16% from its latest closing price compared to the recent 1-year high of $67.14.
-The company’s stock price has collected 10.92% of gains in the last five trading sessions.
+Agnico Eagle Mines Limited (NYSE:AEM) went up by 4.09% from its latest closing price compared to the recent 1-year high of $67.14.
+The company’s stock price has collected 6.37% of gains in the last five trading sessions.
+Barron’s reported on 09/28/21 that Gold Miners Agnico Eagle Mines and Kirkland Lake to Merge.
+Both Stocks Fall.

 Is It Worth Investing in Agnico Eagle Mines Limited (NYSE :AEM) Right Now?